Dear Regis community,

 - Program directors will provide more specific information about clinicals shortly to our nursing and health sciences students.
 Since many students need these hours in order to graduate, if possible, please do not miss any of your hours at these sites.
 Please follow the instructions from your faculty member/clinical supervisor about any changes that have occurred due to COVID-19 preparation.

-- Regis staff should continue to report to work under guidelines released March 11th from the Office of Human Resources (“Work Plan for Business Continuity”).
+- Regis staff should continue to report to work under guidelines released March 11th from the Department of Human Resources (“Work Plan for Business Continuity”).
 Any individual concerns or circumstances should be discussed with your manager or human resources.
 Planning is underway should it become necessary for the university to continue its operations remotely, outside of essential staff.

 - If you or a member of your household is sick or experiencing any flu-like symptoms, please do not come to any of the Regis campuses.
 If you are a Weston-based student, please contact Health Services by phone at 781.768.7290.
 If you are located at Regis North or are an online student, please seek medical care from your local healthcare provider.